mvsoriano/cliforce/README.md

 This tool supports the following commands.

-	app:apps:           list deployed applications
-	app:delete:         delete an application from VMforce
-		Usage: delete <name of the application>

-	app:push:           push an application to VMforce.
+       banner:                print the banner
+       classpath:             show the classpath for a cliforce plugin, or for cliforce itself.
+        Note that the classloader of cliforce is the parent classloader of plugin classloaders
-		Usage: push [args] <name of the application to push>
+        Usage: classpath [args] <name of the plugin to get the classpath for, or none for the cliforce classpath>
         args:
-		-i, --instances	number of instances to deploy (default 1) -m, --mem	memory to allocate to the application, in MB (default 512) -p, --path	local path to the deployable application(required)

-	app:restart:        restart an application
-		Usage: restart <name of the application>

-	app:start:          start an application
-		Usage: start <name of the application>

-	app:stop:           stop an application
-		Usage: stop <name of the application>

-	app:tail:           tail a file within a given application's instance
+        -s, --sort	sort the returned list of files on the classpath alphabetically

+       codegen:jpaClass:      Generates Force.com JPA enabled Java classes
-		Usage: tail [args] <name of the application>
+        Usage: jpaClass [args] <names of Force.com schema objects to generate as JPA classes>
         args:
-		-i, --instance	instance on which to tail a file, default:0 -p, --path	path to file(required)

-	banner:             print the banner
+            --projectDir	root directory for project
+        -a, --all	generate all Force.com schema objects as JPA classes -d, --destDir	destination directory for generated JPA classes (within project) -p, --package	java package name for generated JPA classes

+       connection:add:        add a database connection
+        Usage: add [args]
+        args:
+            --notoken	set this flag if security tokens are turned off in your org -h, --host	Host to connect to, defaults to vmf01.t.salesforce.com -n, --name	name of the connection
+        -p, --password	password with which to connect -t, --token	security token with which to connect -u, --user	username with which to connect, youruser@your.org

+       connection:current:    show the currently selected connection
+       connection:default:    set the current and default connection for cliforce.
+Usage connection:default <connectionName>
+       connection:list:       list the currently available connections
+       connection:remove:     remove a connection from cliforce.
+Usage connection:remove <connectionName>
+       connection:rename:     rename a connection for cliforce.
+Usage connection:rename <currentName> <newName>
-	connection:         show the current connection info
+       connection:set:        set the current connection for cliforce.
+Usage connection:set <connectionName>
+       connection:test:       test the current connection.
+Usage connection:test <connectionName>
-	db:clean:           delete all custom objects in the current org db:list:            list custom objects
+       db:describe:           Describes Force.com schema in the current org
+        Usage: describe [args] <names of Force.com schema objects to describe>
+        args:
+        -a, --all	describe all Force.com schema objects -c, --custom	describe custom Force.com schema objects -s, --standard	describe standard Force.com schema objects -v, --verbose	verbosely describe Force.com schema objects

-	debug:              turn debug output on/off
+       debug:                 Turns debug output on.
+Or off with the --off switch
         Usage: debug [args]
         args:
-		--off	turn off debug logging to the console
+            --off	Turns off debug logging to the console

-		--on	turn on debug logging to the console
+       env:                   Display the current environment variables

-	exit:               exit this shell
+       exit:                  Exit this shell
-	help:               display this help message, or help for a specific command
+       help:                  Display this help message, or help for a specific command
         Usage: help <command>
-	history:            show history of previous commands
+       history:               Show history of previous commands
+       jpa:clean:             Deletes schema for all writable JPA entities in the current org jpa:populate:          Populate schema for all writable JPA entities in the current org jpa:query:             Run JPQL (or SOQL) against the current org
-	plugin:             add a plugin to the shell
+       plugin:                adds a plugin to the shell
         Usage: plugin [args] <maven artifact id for an artifact in group com.force.cliforce.plugin>
         args:
-		-v, --version	maven artifact version for the specified artifact; if unspecified, RELEASE meta-version is used
+        -v, --version	maven artifact version for the specified artifact, if unspecified RELEASE meta-version is used

        require:               exit the shell if a specified version of a plugin is not installed
         Usage: require [args] <maven artifact id for an artifact in group com.force.cliforce.plugin>
         args:
-		-v, --version	maven artifact version for the specified artifact; if unspecified, RELEASE meta-version is used
+        -v, --version	maven artifact version for the specified artifact, if unspecified RELEASE meta-version is used

-	sh:                 execute the rest of the command on the OS template:create:    create a new VMforce maven project from a maven archetype
+       sh:                    Execute the rest of the command on the OS
+       sysprops:              Display the current Java system properties template:create:       creates a new forcesdk maven project from a maven archetype
         Usage: create [args] <artifactId/name of the project to create>
         args:
+        -d, --dir	directory to create the project in, defaults to current dir.
-		-g, --group	groupId of the project to create, defaults to org name(reversed, ie my.org = org.my).artifactId -p, --package	root package for classes in project, defaults to groupId -t, type	type of project {single|multi}; defaults to single -v, --version	version of the project to create, default 1.0-SNAPSHOT
+        -g, --group	groupId of the project to create, defaults to org name(reversed, ie my.org = org.my).artifactId -p, --package	root package for classes in project, defaults to groupId -v, --version	version of the project to create, default 1.0-SNAPSHOT

        template:list:         list the available project templates
-	unplug:             remove a plugin and it's commands from the shell
+       unplug:                removes a plugin and its commands from the shell
-	version:            show the current running version of cliforce
+       version:               Show the current running version of cliforce

 # How to use